Blog

 Breast cancer is broadly classified into two types.

-Non-invasive cancer – The cancer cells remain within their origin and do not attack the other normal cells.
+Non-invasive cancer – The cancer cells remain within their point of origin and have not spread to surrounding tissue.
+Non-invasive cancer is in a very early stage.

-Invasive cancer - Invasive cancer can spread to the surrounding tissues.
-It is also called infiltrating cancer.
+Invasive cancer - Invasive cancer, also called infiltrating cancer, has spread to the surrounding tissues.

-Triple-negative breast cancer (TNBC) is considered an invasive cancer that can spread faster than other types of breast cancer.
-Treatment will most likely begin right away.
+Triple-negative breast cancer (TNBC) is considered an invasive breast cancer that grows faster than other types of breast cancer.
+Because of this, it’s important to begin TNBC treatment as soon as possible after diagnosis.

 Is Triple Negative Cancer Related to the BRCA gene mutation?

 It’s estimated that approximately 70% of patients with a triple-negative breast cancer diagnosis also have the inherited BRCA gene mutation, particularly BRCA1.
 Because of this, most triple-negative breast cancer patients will be offered genetic testing to see if the BRCA mutation is present.
-If found, the breast cancer treatment plan decisions may be impacted and you may need a special plan for monitoring for the recurrence of breast cancer.
+If found, the oncologist will consider specific treatments that make breast cancer recurrence less likely.

 What is the Recommended Treatment for Triple-Negative Breast Cancer?

 Since hormone and targeted therapies aren’t as likely to be effective on triple-negative breast cancer, the oncologist will recommend other treatment options.
-Some of these treatments are common among most breast cancer patients such as surgery and chemotherapy and/or radiation therapy.
+Some of these treatments include surgery, chemotherapy, and radiation therapy.
+The order of the treatments will depend on how advanced the cancer is at the time of diagnosis.
+Some patients will have treatment before surgery, while others will start with surgery.

 Breast Cancer Removal Surgery

 Most women with breast cancer will have surgery to remove it.
-There are several options which are discussed with the oncologist and the breast cancer surgeon.
+The oncologist and the breast cancer surgeon will review and discuss their best recommendation with the patient.

-Lumpectomy - removes the tumor and a margin of tissue around it.
-This keeps most of the breast and sensation intact.
-Radiation is likely to follow for these patients to be sure all the cancer cells in the area have been killed.
+Lumpectomy - This surgery removes the tumor and a margin of tissue around it.
+It’s best for smaller cancers that have not spread throughout the breast.
+Also called breast-conserving surgery, patients keep most of the breast and sensation in the nipple.
+Radiation is likely to follow for these patients to be sure all the cancer cells in the area have been destroyed.

 RELATED READING: